 Construction of the New Vehicle Storage Garage shall not, in the opinion of the Resident, prohibit the safe and reasonable operations of MTA maintenance crews.
-The Contractor shall provide clear access to the refueling station all existing buildings, including the sand and salt sheds, at all times during construction.
+The Contractor shall provide clear access to the refueling station and all existing buildings, including the sand and salt sheds, at all times during construction.

 The Contractor shall submit their proposed staging, storage and construction areas for approval to the Resident.
 The Contractor shall be responsible for minimizing the footprint of the project, and resulting impacts to the MTA, to the extent practical.
 The Authority will allow the contractor to store materials on site prior to starting work.
-See the Existing Conditions and Removals Plan for approximate storage area accessible to contractor prior to the start of work.
 Site access and final area used for storage shall be coordinated and approved by the Resident.